The translation of this document is outdated.

 [17 February 2005]

 Section 68.
-On the proposal of the chairperson of a
+Upon the proposal of the council

 The executive director shall ensure continuity in the work of